Carnival of Venice: the cancellation opens the possibility of a more sustainable tourism

 The cancellation of the Carnival of Venice is crushing the tourism industry, main source of income of the city.
 But the stop is also providing a perhaps much needed pause to think of new and more sustainable ways of conducting tourism in times to come.

 Empty streets, no masks and no festivities.
-A sad image for what is usually the most festive time of the year in the city of Venice.
-For the second time in a row, the Carnival of Venice has been cancelled due to the pandemic.
+A sad image for what it is usually the most festive time of the year in the city of Venice.
+For the second time in a row, the Venice Carnival have been cancelled due to the pandemic.
 How is the crisis affecting the financial situation of the city?
 Moreover, what could be the possible silver lining of having an empty city?

 THE LOST CARNIVAL

-This last Tuesday was supposed to mark the culmination of two weeks of the traditional Carnival of Venice, full of people flooding the streets and squares of the city, wearing colourful masks and inventive costumes.
+This last Tuesday was supposed to mark the culmination of two weeks of the traditional Venetian Carnival, full of people flooding the streets and squares of the city, wearing colorful masks and inventive costumes.
 But, as the pandemic hits one more time, the city is facing the loss of the nearly 4.7 million tourists that usually gather in the famous celebrations.

 According to Italy’s Bureau of statistics, the tourism industry provides Venice around 3 billion euros per year.
 Having an empty city, and virtually no income from the average tourists, means a crisis for Venice.
 However, this can also be an opportunity to re-think future tourism: a more beneficial on urban infrastructure and local inhabitants way of conducting the industry.